elizabethmcd/KD-MendotaWinter/Workflows/Tag-Analysis.md

 It took 4 secs to summarize 4283611 sequences.
 ```

 Now aligning sequences to a reference alignment with `align.seqs`.
 We will be using Silva wiht the full-length sequences.
 I will align to the full database just because I'm not too familiar with this dataset, and this might be a different version of Silva.
 Will probably end up with the normal V4 region anyways, but again because of version issues not 100% sure.
 The full Silva NR database is about 10GB and that has been moved to `/home/emcdaniel/Databases/Silva.nr_v132` on the fileshare for easy access in the future.
 This will be moved to the current working directory where we are running mothur, and then use the reduced database with our region of interest for future runs.
+The Silva NR database used for this anlayses is the 132 release.

 ```
 align.seqs(fasta=wintertags.good.good.unique.fasta, reference=silva.nr_v132.align, flip=T)